sudheerj/reactjs-interview-questions/README.md

    **[⬆ Back to Top](#table-of-contents)**

 289. ### When do you need to use refs?
-     There are few use cases to go for refs
+     There are few use cases to go for refs,

      1. Managing focus, text selection, or media playback.
      2. Triggering imperative animations.
      3. Integrating with third-party DOM libraries.